Monetary policy

 Collateral

-The European Central Bank (ECB) and the national central banks buy and sell collateral in the financial markets.
-Here you will find information on which assets are eligible and what is the framework for assessing them.
+The European Central Bank and national central banks accept assets as collateral to achieve their monetary policy objectives.
+Here, you will find information on which assets are eligible and the framework used to assess them.

-In addition, to manage these assets, the Eurosystem will launch a unified system, the Eurosystem Collateral Management System (ECMS), in 2024.
+To manage these assets, the Eurosystem launched a unified system on 16 June 2025, known as the Eurosystem Collateral Management System.